 'The finished effect creates a distinct and contemporary look, and an intimate and modern space that can be enjoyed beyond our homes,' they add.
 We couldn't agree more.

 Looking to brighten up a dull patch of paving?
-Then this patio cover idea could be the one for you.
+Then this patio umbrella idea could be the one for you.
 This show-stopping parasol brings tons of glamour and fun with its hand-painted design and opulent hues.
 We love the tassel details and beading, too.

-5. Opt for chic awning for versatility
+11. Opt for retractable awning for versatility

 It's a perfect solution for providing cover when needed, meaning you can make the most of indoor-outdoor living throughout the seasons.

-6. Go for a prettily-painted corner arbour
+12. Go for a prettily-painted corner arbor

 The trellis detail offers all kinds of opportunity to get creative and make it your own.
 Why not train up some jasmine or roses to surround yourself in their gorgeous fragrance whilst you relax, or hang up lanterns for an atmospheric glow?